-Mobilizing resources to advance the economic well-being, education, and health of our community.
+Our mission is uniting people and resources to advance the health, education, and financial stability of our communities.

 To be the leading organization building a stronger, healthier, and more compassionate community.